 Any angler who finds themself in St. Petersburg, FL, will want to find time to visit the Skyway Fishing Pier, State Park.
 Of course, you will probably want to catch fish rather than watch others reel them in.
 So be sure to check out our tips to find a local favorite, the gag grouper (Mycteroperca microlepis).
 The piers make for a great site seeing adventure as well, and there are copious amounts of wildlife and scenic views.

-The piers now accept credit card in 2020, cash or card and the fees are as listed: Entry cost: $4.00 per vehicle.
-There is a separate fee for fishing on the pier that is not included in the $4.00 vehicle fee.
+The piers now accept credit cards in 2020, cash or card, and the fees are as listed: Entry cost: $4.00 per vehicle.
+There is a separate fee for fishing on the pier; this does not include the $4.00 vehicle fee.
 Children 5 years old and under are free.
 Children 6 - 11 years old are $2.00 each.
 Adults 12 years old and older are $4.00 each.

 Skyway Fishing Pier State Park's story is one of turning tragedy into a fortune.
 After the Skyway Bridge was struck by a freighter, rendering it unsafe for continued use, it was shut down and replaced.
-Eventually, the State of Florida turned the old structure into one of the longest public fishing piers in America.
+Eventually, Florida's State turned the old structure into one of America's longest public fishing piers.
 The destruction of the bridge allowed anglers to fish some of the best Tampa Bay waters 24/7.

 Anglers catch several local species, including snook, black sea bass, Spanish mackerel, cobia, sheepshead, and mangrove snapper, but one of the favorites is grouper.
 BIG grouper.
-However, successfully targeting these trophies does require some specific equipment, the best bait, and a little secret that we are going to share with you shortly.
+However, successfully targeting these trophies requires some specific equipment, the best bait, and a little secret that we will share with you shortly.

 If you are going to target, battle, and land Skyway grouper, you need to prepare yourself.
 The fish hit hard, fight harder, and will break you off in the rocks quicker than you can say "fish on!"
 What does this mean?
 You will need to beef up your equipment so that it's up for the task.